Locations:

-The term “ageusia” refers to the loss of sense of taste.
+The term “ageusia” refers to the total loss of your sense of taste.
 Ageusia may be caused by infections, certain medications, nutritional deficiencies or other factors.
 Loss of sense of taste is also a possible symptom of COVID-19.
 In most cases, treating the underlying cause of ageusia can restore your taste.

 Overview